-Is your water heater in need of replacing?
-Jack Nelson Service Experts is here with a few indicators to look for when determining whether it’s time to invest in a new water heating system.
+Is it time to replace your water heater?
+Jack Nelson Service Experts is here with some indicators to look for when deciding whether it’s time to purchase a new water heating system.

-If your water heater has standard maintenance, you can expect it to last around ten years, depending on the number of people living in your home.
-When your water heater is 10 years, it’s likely time to seriously discuss replacement, especially before a leak causes any damage.
+If your water heater has standard maintenance, you can expect it to function around 10 years, depending on the number of people living in your home.
+Once your water heater is 10 years, it’s likely time to seriously discuss replacement, especially before a leak causes any damage.

-Rumbling or knocking sounds coming from your water heater can be a sign that residue has built up on the bottom of the tank.
+Thundering or knocking sounds coming from your water heater can be a sign that residue has built up on the bottom of the tank.
 This means your water heating system will be less efficient and will demand more gas or electricity to heat your water, resulting in higher water heating bills.
-It also means that the excess time spent heating your water could cause more damage on your tank, which could cause cracks or leaks.
+It also means that the extra time spent heating your water could result in more damage on your tank, which could cause cracks or leaks.